Rail Regulatory Excellence IntelliConference

 For each of the regulations identified in Round One:

-• What data is used to illuminate the need for that regulation?
+• What data measures have been used to illuminate the need for that regulation?

-• What data is used to quantify the benefits of each regulation for each stakeholder group?
+• What data has been used to quantify the benefits of each regulation for each impacted party?

 Round Three

-How do regulations need to be informed by the characteristics of rail
+How do we need to think about regulations to best fit various characteristics of rail operations?

-• What regulations that apply to larger railroads should be amended for smaller railroads?
+• What regulations that apply to larger railroads should be adjusted for smaller railroads?

 • What regulations should be further distinguished for line haul routes of varying characteristics?
 Examples: